digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ## Definition
 # Byte (2/2)

-__Byte length__ can be used to determine the total number of values it can represent.
+__Byte length__ determines total number of values it can represent.

-An 8-bit length byte like 00000111 can represent up to 256 values.

-__We determine max value__ by "raising" 2 (possible bit values, 1 or 0) to the power of the byte length (8 bit), notated as 2^8.
+An 8-bit length byte like 00000111 represents up to 256 values.
+To determine this, raise 2 possible bit values, (1 or 0) to the power of the byte length (8), notated as 2^8.

 ```
 2 * 2 * 2 * 2 * 2 * 2 * 2 * 2